hbc/NGS_Data_Analysis_Course/sessionII/lessons/08_introR-data-manipulation.md

 | & | and |
 | \| |or |

-Let's use indexing with logical operators to select all values in the `age` vector over 50 OR `age` less than 18:
+Let's create an index with logical operators to select all values in the `age` vector over 50 OR `age` less than 18:

 	idx <- age > 50 | age < 18